marcosvm13/blog/_posts/q-for-functional-programmers.md

 ```
 As can be seen, we need to import the `Math` module in order to get such
 functionality.
 This can be extrapolated to many other math operators, which are
-loaded by default in q, mainly becauses of its bias towards analytics.
+loaded by default in q, mainly because of its bias towards analytics.

 It would not be difficult to supply an infix alias for `Math.max` in Scala
 (although we adopt `||` instead of `|`, since the latter is already associated